The New Age of Trichology

 Chris Jones, Ropemaker, Master Ropemakers at Historic Dockyard Chatham

-2ply yarn - Asian Human hair waste (on average, the yarn has a minimum breaking load of 32kgs)
+2ply yarn - Asian human hair waste (on average, the yarn has a minimum breaking load of 32kgs)

 2ply yarn - Caucasian Human hair waste